Jaded-Encoding-Thaumaturgy/JET-guide/docs/encoding/svtav1.md

      tf strength on all other frames
      if one wishes so.

----
-!!! warning
-     For the rest of this section, it is less clear what can safely be considered *better*, so more generic guidelines are given.

-### Sharpness

-The `--sharpness` parameter impacts the deblocking filter sharpness.

-Increasing its value to `1` or `2` is a conservative way of improving efficiency slightly, as well as perceptual quality.
-Higher values can at times provide additional perceptual benefits, but they also tend to decrease efficiency to an extent, so it is recommended to proceed with caution.

 ### Tiles

 AV1 tiles are a straightforward method of splitting the video frame into independent tiles of equal size to hopefully increase encoding and decoding thread-ability.
-In SVT-AV1, tiles don't increase encoding speeds but they can help devices (especially low-powered ones) to software decode AV1 more easily.
+In SVT-AV1, tiles don't increase encoding speeds but they can very effectively help devices (especially low-powered ones) to software decode AV1 files faster.

-The following recommendation minimizes efficiency losses and provide non-negligible benefits in decoding performance:
+The following recommendations minimize efficiency losses and provide non-negligible benefits in decoding performance:

 - `--tile-columns 1 --tile-rows 0`: at 1080p and above.
-- `--tile-columns 2 --tile-rows 1`: at 4K and above.
+- `--tile-columns 2 --tile-rows 0`: at 4K and above.

-You can leave tiles to their default `--tile-columns 0 --tile-rows 0` if you don't care in the slightest about decoding speeds.
+Leave tiles to their default `--tile-columns 0 --tile-rows 0` if you are trying to maximize efficiency at all costs for some reason.

 ### Fast Decode